voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `Boolean`

 Whether to use a null byte as a frame delimiter.
 If false, a newline is used as the delimiter instead.
-Defaults to true.

 Default value: `true`